FaridSafi/react-native-google-places-autocomplete/README.md

         currentLocation={true} // Will add a 'Current location' button at the top of the predefined places list currentLocationLabel="Current location"
-        nearbyPlacesAPI='GooglePlacesSearch' // Which API to use: GoogleReverseGeocoding or GooglePlacesSearch GoogleReverseGeocodingQuery={{
+        nearbyPlacesAPI='GooglePlacesSearch' // Which API to use: GoogleReverseGeocoding or GooglePlacesSearch autocompleteAPI='GooglePlacesAutoComplete' // Which API to use for the text field GooglePlacesAutoComplete or GooglePlacesTextSearch (https://developers.google.com/places/web-service/search#TextSearchRequests)
+        GoogleReverseGeocodingQuery={{
           // available options for GoogleReverseGeocoding API : https://developers.google.com/maps/documentation/geocoding/intro
         }}